The Land Beyond the Sunrise

 Continue to Kars and check in to the hotel in the afternoon, followed by dinner at the hotel.

-This morning, visit the ruined city of Ani, the Mediaeval capital of the Kingdom of Armenia.
+This morning visit the ruined city of Ani, the Mediaeval capital of the Kingdom of Armenia.
 Between the 9th and 11th centuries, Armenia managed to re-assert its independence while the powerful Byzantine and Persian Empires were preoccupied with internal issues.
 Ani was its magnificent capital, adorned with hundreds of churches.
 While Constantinople reabsorbed Armenia at the end of the 11th century, it was an invasion by the Mongols in the 13th century and a devastating earthquake in the 14th century that ultimately destroyed Ani.
-The 11th century Cathedral of Ani, now shorn of its dome, and the half-collapsed Church of the Redeemer stand as an evocative image of the vanished glory of Greater Armenia.
+The 11th century Cathedral of Ani, now missing its dome, and the half-collapsed Church of the Redeemer stand as an evocative image of the vanished glory of Greater Armenia.

 Dinner tonight is at a local restaurant.